 South Dakota Criminal Statute of Limitations Laws

-All states have time limits for prosecutors to bring a criminal case against a suspect, commonly referred to as the criminal "statute of limitations."
-Criminal statutes of limitations apply to different crimes based on their general classification as either felonies or misdemeanors.
-Generally, the time limit starts to run on the date the offense was committed, not from the time the crime was discovered or the accused was identified.
+Most states have a criminal statute of limitations for prosecutors to bring a criminal case against a suspect.
+These statutes apply to different crimes based on their general classification as felonies or misdemeanors.
+Generally, the time limit starts on the date the offense happened, not from when someone discovered the crime or the accused.

-Effect of An Expired Statute of Limitations
+Effect of an Expired Statute of Limitations

-Criminal Statute of Limitations in South Dakota
+Criminal Statutes of Limitations in South Dakota

-In South Dakota, all misdemeanors carry a lengthy seven-year statute of limitations.
+In South Dakota, all misdemeanors carry a seven-year statute of limitations.
 Most felonies also have a seven-year statute of limitations.
-Class A, B, and C felonies do not have any statute of limitations.
+Class A, class B, and class C felonies do not have any statutes of limitations.

-Code Sections 23A-42-123A-42-223A-42-3; and 23A-42-5
+23A-42-123A-42-223A-42-3; and 23A-42-5

 Felonies

-Note: State laws are constantly changing -- contact a South Dakota criminal attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing — contact a South Dakota criminal attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law: